Have you ever abandoned a website because it was taking too long to load? I know I have.

 But before we deep dive into tactics to improve your website’s performance, please make sure your website is up to speed by testing it using the following tools:

-The services listed above will analyse your site, identify loopholes and then give you a list of recommendations to fix errors on your site.
+The services listed above will analyze your site, identify loopholes and then give you a list of recommendations to fix errors on your site.

 Now let’s examine some of the speed tactics every webmaster should take seriously.